 If you took a capital loss last year or if you want to make tax-deductible contributions to an IRA retirement account, you’ll find more generous requirements when you file jointly as opposed to separately.
 Based on your adjusted gross income, the IRS determines maximum IRA contribution limits, and after crunching those numbers, joint filing almost always looks better.

 3. Itemizing Your Returns

-Itemizing your taxes is more complicated, but sometimes yields more deductions.
+Itemizing your deductions is more complicated but often results in less taxable income.
 If you choose to file separately, and one of you itemizes, then you both must itemize.
 In other words, one of you can’t take the standard deduction while the other itemizes.
 Often, in this case, you’ll find that one of your returns suffers – which could mean a bigger tax bill overall.

-While many divorcing couples file separately, if you’ve been living apart for most of the year, you may qualify to file as head of household (or even single), which can make more credits and deductions available than married filing separately.
+While many divorcing couples file separately, if you’ve been living apart for the last six months or are legally separated, you may qualify to file as head of household (or even single), which can make more credits and deductions available than married filing separately.

 Overall, major purchases and life events usually make the difference in which filing status is best for you.
 If you think it’s the right year to file separately, make sure you have a professional prepare your taxes, or at least review your self-completed forms.
-And keep in mind that the IRS will allow you to later amend your filing status to married filing jointly if you originally filed separately, but not the other way around.
+Most software used by professional preparers has a function that can split a return that is MFJ into two returns of MFS status and compare the tax liability.

 Have you ever filed as married filing separately?
 How did it work?